 SVL3100 Servant Leadership Capstone 4 semester hours

 This course will explore advanced leadership concepts such as vision and purpose, motivation and empowerment, citizenship, followership, storytelling in

-Followership, Storytelling in Leadership, Building Community and Stewardship, all from a service-oriented perspective.
-The rights and responsibilities of leadership with respect to the common good will be addressed.
-The core values of citizenship, excellence, continuous learning and integrity will be considered on a personal and discipline-based level to explore their impact and feasibility, all in the pursuit of equipping students with these concepts as cornerstones upon which they may rely to construct the course of their professional and personal lives.
+leadership, building community and stewardship, all from a service oriented perspective.
+The attainable and sometimes unattainable definition of common good will be considered along with the rights and responsibilities of leadership with respect to that common good.
+The interplay of conceptualization in the development and execution of a strategy will be demonstrated.
+The core values of citizenship, excellence, continuous learning and integrity will be considered on a personal and discipline based level to explore their impact and feasibility, all in pursuit of equipping students with these concepts as cornerstones upon which they may rely to construct the course of their professional and personal lives.

 Prerequisites: SVL 2300; PSY 1100 or SOC 1100.